siamon123/warehouse-inventory-system/README.md

 3. Modify the includes/config.php and change the variables to match your host, database, username and passwords.

-4. Change all Floder permission inside uploads folder either add them to group call www if available or 777.
+4. Change all Folder permission inside uploads folder either add them to group call `www` if available or `777`.

 5. Then loging by typing **username** and **password**: